MS Barfleur

 MS Barfleur is a ferry operated by Brittany Ferries on the route between Poole on the south coast of England and Cherbourg, France.
-She was built at Masa Yards Turku New Shipyard in Finland for the Brittany Ferries subsidiary Truckline and entered service in 1992.
-In 1999 she was repainted in Brittany Ferries standard livery.
-Barfleur was the last ship to carry the 1983–2002 version of the Brittany Ferries logo and livery which was replaced by the post-2002 version in March 2009.
+She was built at Masa Yards Turku New Shipyard in Finland for the Brittany Ferries subsidiary Truckline Ferries and entered service in 1992.
+In 1999, she was repainted in Brittany Ferries standard livery.
+Barfleur was the last ship to carry the 1983–2002 version of the Brittany Ferries logo and livery, which was replaced by the post-2002 version in March 2009.
 She sails under the French flag and is registered in Cherbourg.
 Excluding the HSC Normandie Express and RoRo cargo vessels, she is the smallest passenger vessel in Brittany Ferries' fleet.

 From 27 April 2012 until December that year, she was in service with DFDS Seaways who had renamed her as Deal Seaways to ensure she had the same initials as their other ships, all DS.
 She was used on their joint Dover–Calais route with LD Lines.